 - Book your trek early.
 Machu Picchu features prominently on UNESCO’s list of endangered world heritage sites, so its daily permit system is strictly enforced.

 - Spend a night in Aguas Calientes.
 Many hikers take the train back to Cuzco on the same day as their arrival at Machu Picchu, giving them limited time to explore the ruins on their own.
 Additionally, Aguas Calientes is an enchanting place, and the hot springs that give the town its name are open late into the night and make a great place to submerge your weary, post-hike bones.

 - Spend at least three days in Cuzco before beginning your hike.
 Cuzco has much of touristic and photographic interest for the hearty traveler.
 Furthermore, the city resides at higher elevation than that of Machu Picchu itself, which makes acclimatization easier.

 - Climb to Huayna Picchu.
-Spelled “Wayna Pikchu” in Quechua, the striking rock formation behind Machu Picchu is worthy destination in itself.
+Spelled “Wayna Pikchu” in Quechua, the striking rock formation behind Machu Picchu is a worthy destination in itself.
 Although views from the top looking down at Machu Picchu, 360 meters (1,181 feet) below, were – to me – oddly anti-climactic, the climb had me clinging to ropes, crawling through a small cave, and scrambling down a steep rock slope.
 Check your vertigo at the door.

 Are you ready?
 Go take a hike!